 Alfred Bartlam (1858 – 1937), a scholar of the Royal College of Art and the Art and Science Department in London, is recorded as the first person to be appointed by the United Kingdom to Sri Lanka to commence local art education.
 After being recruited by the Colonial Office in London in May 1900, Bartlam began his career as the first drawing instructor of the Ceylon Technical College in Maradana in 1902.
 He was also a technological certificate holder from the City and Guilds of the London Institute.
 Apart from teaching at the Technical College, he later served as the secretary of the Ceylon Society of Arts .
 However, British Painter Charles Freegrove Winzer (1886 – 1940) is considered as the pioneer and patron of modern art in Sri Lanka.
-In 920, he was appointed as the Chief Art Inspector of the Department of Education in Sri Lanka .
-Henceforth, he served in this post for 11 years until 1932.
+In 920, he was appointed as the Chief Art Inspector of the Department of Education in Sri Lanka.
+Henceforth, he served in this position for 11 years until 1932.
 Winzer was equipped with a profound knowledge, interest and understanding of various trends in the field of painting.
 He was responsible in identifying and promoting Sri Lankan born artists J.D.A.
 Perera (1897-1967) and W.J.G.
 Beling (1967-1992) who became the local forerunners of tertiary and secondary level art education in Sri Lanka.
 These two individuals are considered as the most suitable and brilliant choices made by C.F.
-Winzer who was incidentally the founder of the Modern Art Movement as he led what is known as the ‘43 Group’ in Sri Lanka.
+Winzer who was incidentally the founder of the Modern Art Movement that he led and known as the ‘43 Group’ ( viable artistic brotherhood from 1943-1964) in Sri Lanka.

 Music for Ganesha by C.F.
 Winzer Amgueddfa Cymru-National Museum Wales

-Prof. Sarath Amunugama became appointed as the University’s first Vice-Chancellor.
+Prof. Sarath Amunugama was appointed the first Vice-Chancellor of the University.
 A French language scholar from the University of Kelaniya, he introduced the university system to the newly established UVPA.
 Prof. Jayasena Kottegoda, a veteran Low-country traditional dance scholar, was appointed in 2008 as the second Vice Chancellor of the University whereby he served two consecutive terms in office.
 Subsequently, yet another expert in Low-country traditional dance, Prof. Ariyarathna Kaluarachchi assumed duties as the University’s Vice-Chancellor in 2014.
-Following his term of 3 years, Prof. Sarath Chandrajeewa became the UVPAs fourth Vice-Chancellor from October 2017.
-The current Vice-Chancellor of the University is Snr.
-Prof. Rohana Mahaliyanaarachchi.
-He who was a former Vice-Chancellor of the Sabaragamuwa University.
+After his term of 3 years, Prof. Sarath Chandrajeewa became the fourth Vice-Chancellor of the UVPA from October 2017.
+At present, the Vice-Chancellor of the University is Snr.
+Prof. Rohana P. Mahaliyanaarachchi.
+He who was a former Vice-Chancellor of the Sabaragamuwa University of Sri Lnka.